kevinprunty/kevinprunty.github.io/README.md

 with new skills and also fiddle around with git and GitHub.

 ## Plans:

+Dec 17, 2017: Nope, decided I'm gonna make a better planned out portfolio in the near future with a different web hosting service- for now, have this nice video.

+### Old plans
 (As of December 9, 2017): What you see here currently is just a bunch of me doing some experiments with my environment, really just messing around before I actually design very much.

 Once I figure out my current capabilities, I will design a simple portfolio to show off things I can do and present a summary.